 Adoration of the Shepherds

-The Adoration of the Shepherds combines paternal elements (the Virgin, the Christ Child, young Saint John and the angels) with others that reflect Yáñez and Llanos’s debt to Leonardo da Vinci -especially the male physiognomies.
+The Adoration of the shepherds combines paternal elements (the Virgin, the Christ Child, young Saint John and the angels) with others that reflect yFernando Yáñez and Fernando Llanos’s debt to Leonardo da Vinci -especially the male physiognomies.
 It is especially interesting in its treatment of light, combining moonlight from outside with the indoor light of the candle held by Saint Joseph and celestial radiance.
-The appearance of God the Father and the dove of the Holy Ghost add an unusual Trinitarian dimension to this episode from the gospels, forming an uncommon iconography, although there is a Valencian precedent in the work of young Joanes.
-The Museo del Prado has an important group of works by Paolo de San Leocadio, but it had none by his son, Felipe Pablo, until the arrival of this Adoration of the Shepherds from the Geri Collection in Florence.
+The appearance of God the Father and the dove of the Holy Ghost add an unusual trinitarian dimension to this episode from the gospels, forming an uncommon iconography, although there is a valencian precedent in the work of young Joanes.